 A door stud can be damaged through regular use and exposure to water.
-Most of the times, the stud is made of wood and is constructed on a stud wall.
-It is important to gauge the exact extent of damage to stud walls before you attempt to repair it.
+Most of the time, the stud is made of wood and is constructed on a stud wall.
+It is important to gauge the exact extent of damage to stud walls before you attempt to repair them.
 Rather than spend money on a professional, follow the steps below to repair your own door stud.

 Step 1 - Remove Damaged Stud Wall

 Remove the damaged stud wall from the structure.
 Use a razor knife and straightedge to carve out the rotten area.
 Ensure that you mark the area before you cut.
 Mark the damaged area and at least 5 to 6 inches of the surrounding area.
 This is important to blend the door stud later.

 It is convenient to remove the dry door from both sides.
 Ensure that the cut you made in Step 1 penetrates through the first layer of the stud door and reaches the middle part.
 Clean up the mess before you proceed to the next level.